 Not all authors care to spend months or years finding the right publisher.
-Authors who want to see and sell their books now, or who have been told their books have limited audience appeal, are excellent candidates for self-publication.
+Authors wanting to see and sell their books now, or who have been told their books have limited audience appeal, are excellent candidates for self-publication.
 The self-published author controls the book's production, pricing, marketing, and distribution.
-It's true that brick-and-mortar bookstores won't sell self-published books, but the self-published have other options: online stores, grocery stores, quickshops, book fairs, libraries, downloads, and selling books at personal appearances.
+Brick-and-mortar bookstores won't sell self-published books, but the self-published have other options: online stores, ebook sales, quickshops, book fairs, libraries, downloads, and selling books at personal appearances.

 After recouping his or her initial investment, the self-published author receives 100 percent of net.
 Poets, family historians, memoirists, political activists, experimental writers, writing groups, youth groups, and businesspeople who give seminars can all proudly self-publish (and no one knows it's self-published unless you tell them -- or if it looks unprofessional).
 Ask BookEval how to professionalize your book and yourself.
 Let BookEval mentor you and prepare a professional-quality manuscript for you to send to the press.